-We could go on for a long time, but we think you probably got the point by now.
+We could go on for a long time, but we think you probably get the point by now.

 Even though the OAuth standard is vast, many APIs still seem to find gaps in it for features they need.
-A common issue we see is that you need some data besides the `access_token` to work with the API.
-Wouldn’t it be neat if this additional data could be returned to you together with the `access_token` in the OAuth flow?
+A common issue we see is that you need some data in addition to the `access_token` to work with the API.
+Wouldn’t it be neat if this additional data could be returned to you together with the access_token in the OAuth flow?

-We think this is actually a good idea.
-Or at least better than forcing users to do quirky additional API requests afterwards to fetch this information (looking at you, Jira).
-But it does mean more non-standard behaviour that you specifically need to implement for every API.
+We actually think this is a good idea — orr at least it’s better than forcing users to do quirky additional API requests afterward to fetch this information (looking at you, Jira).
+But it does mean more nonstandard behavior that you specifically need to implement for every API.

-Here is a small list of non-standard extensions we have seen:
+Here’s a small list of nonstandard extensions we have seen:

-- Quickbooks has a concept of a `realmID` which you need to pass in with every API request.
+- Quickbooks employs a `realmID`, which you need to pass in with every API request.
 The only time they tell you this `realmID` is as an additional parameter in the OAuth callback.
 Better store it somewhere safe!

 - Braintree does the same with a `companyID`

-- Salesforce uses different API base URLs for different customers, they call this the `instance_url`.
-Thankfully they return the `instance_url` of the user together with the access token in the token response, but you do need to parse it out from there and store it.
+- Salesforce uses a different API base URL for each customer; they call this the `instance_url`.
+Thankfully, they return the `instance_url` of the user together with the access token in the token response, but you do need to parse it out from there and store it.

-- Slack has two different types of scopes: Scopes you hold as a Slack bot and scopes that allow you to take action on behalf of the user who authorized your app.
-Smart, but instead of just adding different scopes for each they implemented a separate `user_scopes` parameter you need to pass in the authorization call.
-Better know about that and good luck finding support for this in your OAuth library.
+- Slack has two different types of scopes: scopes you hold as a Slack bot and scopes that allow you to take action on behalf of the user who authorized your app.
+Smart, but instead of just adding different scopes for each, they implemented a separate `user_scopes` parameter that you need to pass in the authorization call.
+You’d better be aware of this, and good luck finding support for this in your OAuth library.

-For the sake of brevity and simplicity we are skipping the many not-really-standard OAuth flows we have encountered.
+For the sake of brevity and simplicity, we’re skipping the many not-really-standard OAuth flows we have encountered.

 Problem 4: “invalid_request” — debugging OAuth flows is hard

 Debugging distributed systems is always hard.
-It is harder when the service you are working with uses broad, generic error messages.
+It’s harder when the service you’re working with uses broad, generic error messages.

-OAuth2 has standardized error messages, but they are about as useful in telling you what is going on as the example in the title above (which, btw, is one of the recommended error message from the OAuth standard).
+OAuth2 has standardized error messages, but they’re about as useful in telling you what’s going on as the example in the title above (which, by the way, is one of the recommended error messages from the OAuth standard).

-You could argue that OAuth is a standard and there are docs for every API, what is there to debug?
+You could argue that OAuth is a standard and that there are docs for every API, so what is there to debug?

-Some flows also break for, what seems to be, random reasons: LinkedIn OAuth for instance breaks if you pass in PKCE parameters.
-The error you get? “client error - invalid OAuth request”.
-That is… telling?
+Some flows also break for, what seem to be, random reasons: LinkedIn OAuth, for instance, breaks if you pass in PKCE parameters.
+The error you get? “client error - invalid OAuth request.”
+That is … telling?
 It took us an hour to understand that passing in (optional, usually disregarded) PKCE parameters is what breaks the flow.

 Problem 5: Cumbersome approvals to build on top of APIs

-The truth is, if you build towards some other system by using their API you are probably in the weaker position.
-Your customers are asking for the integration because they are already using the other system.
+The truth is, if you build toward some other system by using their API, you’re probably in the weaker position.
+Your customers are asking for the integration because they’re already using the other system.
 Now you need to make them happy.

-But some notorious examples can take months to complete or even require you to enter into revenue share agreements:
+But some notorious examples can take months to complete, and some even require you to enter into revenue-share agreements:

 - Google requires a “security review” if you want to access scopes with more sensitive user data, such as email contents.
-We have heard these can take days or weeks to pass and require a non-trivial amount of work on your side.
+We have heard these reviews can take days or weeks to pass and require a nontrivial amount of work on your side.

 - Looking to integrate with Rippling?
-Get ready for their 30+ questions security pre-production screening.
+Get ready for their 30-plus questions and security preproduction screening.
 We hear access takes months (if you are approved).

-- HubSpot, Notion, Atlassian, Shopify and pretty much everybody else who has an integrations marketplace/app store requires a review to get listed there.
-Some reviews are mild and some are asking you for demo logins, video walkthroughs, blog posts (yes!) and more.
-However, listing on the marketplace/store is often optional.
+- HubSpot, Notion, Atlassian, Shopify, and pretty much everybody else who has an integrations marketplace or app store requires a review to get listed there.
+Some reviews are mild, and some ask you for demo logins, video walkthroughs, blog posts (yes!), and more.
+However, listing on the marketplace or store is often optional.

-- Ramp, Brex, Twitter and a good number of others don’t have a self-service signup flow for developers and require you to fill in forms for manual access.
-Many are quick to process requests, but for some we are still waiting to hear back from after weeks…
+- Ramp, Brex, Twitter, and a good number of others don’t have a self-service signup flow for developers and require that you fill in forms for manual access.
+Many are quick to process requests, but we’re still waiting to hear back from some after weeks.

-- Xero is a particularly drastic example in how they monetize their API: If you want to remove a limit of 25 connected accounts you have to become a Xero partner and list your app in their app store.
-They will then take an (as of time of writing) 15% revenue cut from every lead generated from that store.
+- Xero is a particularly drastic example of a monetized API: If you want to exceed a limit of 25 connected accounts, you have to become a Xero partner and list your app in their app store.
+They will then take (as of the time of this writing) a 15% revenue cut from every lead generated from that store.

 Problem 6: OAuth security is hard and a moving target

 As attacks have been uncovered, and the available web technologies have evolved, the OAuth standard has changed as well.
-If you are looking to implement the current security best practices, the OAuth working group has rather lengthy guide for you.
-And if you are working with an API that is still using OAuth 1.0a today you realize that backwards compatibility is a never ending struggle.
+If you’re looking to implement the current security best practices, the OAuth working group has a rather lengthy guide for you.
+And if you’re working with an API that is still using OAuth 1.0a today, you realize that backwards compatibility is a never-ending struggle.

 In reality, when we implemented this we had to consider:

-- Race conditions: How can we make sure no other requests run whilst we refresh the current access token?
+- Race conditions: How can we make sure no other requests run while we refresh the current access token?

-- Some APIs also expire the refresh token if you don’t use it for X days (or the user has revoked the access).
+- Some APIs also expire the refresh token if you don’t use it for a certain number of days (or if the user has revoked the access).
 Expect some refreshes to fail.

-Last but not least: Some things we have not talked about yet
+Last but not least: Some things we haven’t talked about yet

 Sadly, we have only just scratched the surface of your OAuth implementation.
-Now that your OAuth flow runs and you get access tokens it is time to think about:
+Now that your OAuth flow runs and you get access tokens, it’s time to think about:

-- How to revoke access tokens you no longer need (or the user has requested you delete them under GDPR)
+- How to revoke access tokens you no longer need (or that the user has requested you delete under GDPR).

-- Changes in available OAuth scopes, provider bugs, missing documentation etc.
+- Changes in available OAuth scopes, provider bugs, missing documentation, and so on.

 A better way?

-If you have read this far you might be thinking “There must be a better way!”
+If you’ve read this far, you might be thinking, “There must be a better way!”

-We think there is, which is why we are building Nango: An open-source, self-contained service that comes with pre-built OAuth flows, secure token storage and automatic token refreshes for 50+ APIs.
+We think there is, which is why we’re building Nango: An open-source, self-contained service that comes with prebuilt OAuth flows, secure token storage, and automatic token refreshes for more than 90 OAuth APIs.

-If you give it a try we would love to hear your feedback.
-And if you want to share your worst OAuth horror story with us we would love to hear about it on the Slack community.
+If you give it a try, we’d love to hear your feedback.
+And if you want to share your worst OAuth horror story with us, we’d love to hear about it in our Slack community.

 Thanks for reading and happy authorizing!